 - Learning to portray a character's feelings through drama,

 - and much more..

-Have a look at our freeze frames in role as an evacuee, when waiting at the station to depart to the countryside and our super recounts...
+Have a read of our recounts in role as an evacuee, when waiting at the station to depart to the countryside...